tiger-sea/mcs_research/sections/results.md

 \end{table}

 \section{VLF}
 For HRV parameter VLF, we describe the estimated coefficients and their relationship in this section.
 Table \ref{table:VLF} provides the MAP estimation values and credible intervals for VLF, including possibly effective factors with higher MAP estimation values.
-The credible intervals for VLF in several meteorological factors had constant positive/negative impacts including mean sea-level atmospheric pressure, mean relative humidity, hourly maximum precipitation, mean, minimum, maximum temperature, and mean wind speed.
+The credible intervals for VLF in several meteorological factors had constant positive/negative impacts including mean, maximum, minimum temperature, mean relative humidity, mean sea-level atmospheric pressure, hourly maximum precipitation, and mean wind speed.
+Based on the results, those meteorological factors can be considered to have had relatively larger impacts on VLF.

 \begin{table}[htbp]
     \centering